 Richard "Dick" Duerksen

 Richard Duerksen is a respected pastor, administrator, speaker, and author who is known around the world as an “Itinerant Pollinator of Grace.”
-Currently serving as a Storyteller for the Oregon Conference of Seventh-day Adventists, he also writes a monthly column for Adventist World Magazine and for the North Pacific Union Conference Gleaner.
+Dick retired from his [ost as "storyteller" for the Oregon Conference of Seventh-day Adventists in July of 2022.
+He continue3s to write a monthly column for Adventist World Magazine.

 Richard is also a professional photographer whose photographs of peaceful faces and places hang in hospital hallways, patient rooms, emergency rooms, medical offices, banks, and personal collections.
 Each of his photos tells a story and draws the viewer into the image to learn that story and its meaning in their own life.